Microscope Camera

 Camera Adapter Mount

-I orginally went with mounting the camera without any lenses.
+I originally went with mounting the camera without any lenses.
 Using this Raspberry Pi HQ camera adapter 3d printed

 https://www.printables.com/model/59927-raspberry-hq-camera-to-amscope-adapter